-- ▶ Perform span adjustment using calibration gas once every six months. - Span adjustment requires dedicated tools and preparation of a calibration gas.
-Always contact RIKEN KEIKI for span adjustment. - ▶ The built-in sensors have finite service lives and must be replaced regularly. - If the sensors cannot be adjusted using span adjustment, the readings are not restored after fresh air adjustment, or the readings fluctuate, the sensors are at the end of their life.
+- Carry out daily inspections at the time of purchase. - > Perform span adjustment using calibration gas once every six months. - Span adjustment requires dedicated tools and preparation of a calibration gas.
+Always contact RIKEN KEIKI for span adjustment.

+- > The built-in sensors have finite service lives and must be replaced regularly. - If the sensors cannot be adjusted using span adjustment, the readings are not restored after fresh air adjustment, or the readings fluctuate, the sensors are at the end of their life.
 Contact RIKEN KEIKI.
-For more information on sensor warranty periods, refer to '12-8-2 Sensor warranty'.

-➤ The dustproof and waterproof construction rating of IP66/68 (IPx8 indicates no water ingress will occur if the product is immersed to a depth of two meters for one hour) does not refer to whether or not the product is capable of detecting gas during or after exposure to the corresponding conditions.
-Be sure to remove any dust or water.
+For more information on sensor warranty periods, refer to '12-8-2 Sensor warranty'. - The dustproof and waterproof construction rating of IP66/68 (IPx8 indicates no water ingress will occur if the product is immersed to a depth of two meters for one hour) does not refer to whether or not the product is capable of detecting gas during or after exposure to the corresponding conditions.
+Additionally, IP class does not mean that the device can detect gases during or after exposure to these conditions.
+Always remove dust and water and carry out a BUMP test.
+However, even if exposed to IP conditions, it can be used without water ingress, so there are no recommendations for determining appropriate calibration intervals and maintenance.